 - Campaigns - a specialized tag to monitor and report on your social marketing campaigns.
 Tag posts, Calendar notes, Inbox messages and track activity in the Campaign Planner.

 Before you create tags and implement them into your workflows, you must configure your permissions.
 Tagging permissions ensure the right members of your social team can apply, create and manage tags.

-A user with Manage profiles & permissions can grant other users permission to tag messages and create and edit tags.
+A user with Manage permissions & Manage Users can grant other users permission to tag messages and create and edit tags.

 To determine if you have the appropriate tagging permissions:

 - Navigate to Account and settings > Settings.

 - Click Roles & Team Members.
 If this setting isn’t available to you, then you should ping someone on your team that has Sprout access and has Manage permissions.
 These are typically your admins.

 - Find your name and you should see Manage Tags selected.

 If you’re an admin, you can assign Manage Tags to other Sprout users that you want to help manage your tags.
 If you want a Sprout user to tag incoming messages and outgoing posts, make sure to also give them the Tag messages Feature permission.
 If a user only has Manage Tags, they can’t apply tags to messages.